 Current interest bearing secured liabilities plus non-current interest bearing secured liabilities as a percentage of total assets.
-Loan-to-value-ratio, secured loans, is a key performance measure that Heimstaden considers to be relevant for assessing Heimstaden's secured indebtness in relation to its total assets.
+Loan-to-value-ratio, secured loans, is a key performance measure that Heimstaden Bostad considers to be relevant for assessing Heimstaden Bostad's secured indebtedness in relation to its total assets.